valon92/stargate.ci/README.md

-# Stargate.ci - Educational Platform
+# Stargate.ci - Cristal Intelligence Platform

-An independent educational platform dedicated to informing the public about the Stargate project and Crystal Intelligence, created by SoftBank, OpenAI, and Arms.
+An independent educational platform dedicated to informing the public about the Stargate project and Cristal Intelligence, created by SoftBank, OpenAI, and Arm.
+Where Stargate meets Cristal Intelligence to guide companies toward ethical AI implementation while preserving intellectual property rights.

 ## 🚀 Project Overview

 This project provides transparent, accessible information about cutting-edge technologies in AI, cloud computing, and advanced data processing.
 It serves as an educational resource for understanding the transformative power of technology and its ethical implications.

+### 🎯 Mission
+- **Stargate**: The groundbreaking AI project by OpenAI, SoftBank, and Arm
+- **Cristal Intelligence**: A new paradigm of cristalline computing that transcends traditional boundaries
+- **Ethical Guidance**: Guiding companies toward Stargate while preserving intellectual property rights
+- **Innovation**: Pioneering the future where technology meets transparency, ethics, and cristalline clarity

 ## 🏗️ Architecture